 Coconut oil is the perfect substitute for butter when making a dairy-free and/or vegan cannabutter.
-The coconut oil performs similar to butter in regards to extracting the cannabinoids from the plant matter, and it remains solid at room temperature like butter.
+The coconut oil performs similar to butter in regards to extracting a broad-spectrum of cannabinoids from the plant matter, and it remains solid at room temperature like butter.

 You can adjust your potency of the cannabis oil based on the strain of cannabis-flower you choose and how much you decide to use.

-Many of my cannabis counseling clients perfect cannabis coconut oil that is made with CBD dominant flower and does not produce a traditional high but still provides all of the other health benefits of the cannabis plant
+Many of my cannabis course students perfect cannabis coconut oil that is made with CBD dominant flower and does not produce a traditional high but still provides all of the other health benefits of the cannabis plant.

 Are You New to Consuming Cannabis Edibles?
 Be sure to read my Beginners Guide to Consuming Cannabis Edibles before getting started to ensure you have a safe and enjoyable experience!